 The Blue Mountain Loop starts with a gondola ride to the top of the escarpment.
 Then it’s a downhill cruise through farm and apple orchard country.

 Energetic cyclists will love the 96 km route that starts in Durham and follows the Saugeen River through former mill towns.

 For loads of suggestions that will keep you busy on every summer weekend check out other biking ideason the Bruce Grey Simcoe counties.

-July 2018 update – Biking in Oxford County – some of the best bike rides in Ontario close to Toronto
+Bike in Oxford County for one of the best bike rides in Ontario

 Oxford County is an easy drive from Toronto but truly a world away.
 Criss-crossed with quiet country roads through rolling farm country, there are cycling loops for literally every ability.
 The kind folks at Oxford Tourism will even help you plan an itinerary if you email them at email@example.com.